dopeboy/curriculum-2.0/units/8-array-loop/lessons/2-loop/README.md

 ...
 100
 ```

+In four lines, we accomplished with a loop something that would have taken 101 lines without a loop!

 ####`break` and `return`
 What if we wanted to exit the loop before the exit condition was met?
 We could do this by doing the following: